ImpishDeathTech/GZDoomRun/README.md

 > This program was originally meant to used with Steam to help me load doom mods easier,
 > but has a few command line options that make it a fine standalone program.
-> Type `gzdoomrun help` once installed to see these options.
+> Type `gzdoomrun help all` once installed to see these options.
-> Requires python3 and PySimpleGUI to be installed on your sistem, racket for v1.3.1
+> Requires python3 and PySimpleGUI to be installed on your sistem.

 ## GZDoom Run GUI
-> The gui is currently written in python with PySimpleGUI.
-The application automatically searches the steam directory, if present, for any
+> The gui is currently written in python with PySimpleGUI, which has recently "GoNe PrO" (They went proprietary).
+Head [here](https://pysimplegui.com/pricing) and grab a.
+> free license so you can get a key to run the application and fiddle with the code (I'm not paying 99$ for an open source, customizable doomloader and mod manager).
-> IWADs, and the .config/gzdoom directory for any PWADs or PK3s
+> The application automatically searches the steam directory, if present, for any IWADs, and the .config/gzdoom directory for any PWADs or PK3s.

 ![Alt text](https://github.com/ImpishDeathTech/GZDoomRun/blob/master/application-screenshot.jpg "Application Screenshot")